helm/charts/stable/airflow/README.md

 Note that it is also possible to persist logs by mounting a `PersistentVolume` to the log directory (`/usr/local/airflow/logs` by default) using `airflow.extraVolumes` and `airflow.extraVolumeMounts`.

 Refer to the `Mount a Shared Persistent Volume` section above for details on using persistent volumes.

+## Using one volume for both logs and DAGs

+You may want to store DAGs and logs on the same volume and configure Airflow to use subdirectories for them.
+One reason is that mounting the same volume multiple times with different subPaths can cause problems in Kubernetes, e.g. one of the mounts gets stuck during container initialisation.

+Here's an approach that achieves this:

+- Configure the `extraVolume` and `extraVolumeMount` arrays to put the (e.g. AWS EFS) volume at /usr/local/airflow/efs
+- Configure `persistence.enabled` and `logsPersistence.enabled` to be false
+- Configure `dags.path` to be /usr/local/airflow/efs/dags
+- Configure `logs.path` to be /usr/local/airflow/efs/logs

 ## Service monitor